630 Fifth Avenue

 The Alfred P. Sloan Foundation scholars began attending the Institute on Teaching and Mentoring in 1998.
 Their first cohort was 22 students, and participation has grown to approximately 150.

 Through the funding of University Centers of Exemplary Mentoring, the Foundation partners with select universities with proven track records of successfully recruiting and graduating minority Ph.D. candidates in STEM fields.
 Funds provide scholarships to underrepresented minority students and support for recruitment and retention activities.
 Over 2000 doctoral students have received support through the MPHD Program since 1995.

 1805 7th Street NW

 Washington, D.C.
 20001

-Our partnership with the Gates Millennium Scholars Program began in 2007.
-In total, over 440 GMS members have experienced the Institute.
+The Institute's partnership with the Gates Millennium Scholars Program began in 2007.
+Over 440 GMS members have experienced the Institute.
 The goal of GMS is to promote academic excellence and provide an opportunity for outstanding minority students with significant financial need to reach their highest potential.

 NASA Ames Research Center